susom/vertx-template/README.md

 - Run Main.java in the debugger

-The above steps should allow you to modify the HTML on the fly, and even some of the server code (the IntelliJ debugger reloads code on the fly for at least some cases).
+The above steps should allow you to modify the HTML on the fly, and even some server code (the IntelliJ debugger reloads code on the fly for at least some cases).

 To adjust your configuration, copy the sample properties file rather